 Want to learn more about Zora?
 Take the self-guided Zora Neale Hurston Dust Tracks Trail through Fort Pierce where you can visit several stops including the library that carries her name (and a collection of writings and photos) and her grave site which was unmarked until 1973, when Alice Walker, author of The Color Purple donated a gravestone describing Zora as ‘A genius of the south.’

 Discover more of the rich African American history in Fort Pierce through the eyes of beautiful Florida landscapes painted by the Florida Highwaymen.
-Who were the Florida Highwaymen?
-Learn more at the upcoming Florida Highwaymen Heritage Trail Festival on Saturday, February 15, 2020.
+Visit the Florida Highwaymen exhibit at A.E.
+Backus Museum & Gallery.

 The annual Florida Highwaymen Festival will feature many of the “Original” and “2nd Generation” Highwaymen artists, FREE guided Highwaymen Heritage Trail tours, live jazz music, local cuisine, and a Kid’s Zone.